 The principal activity of the Cell is that of an open-ended investment vehicle.
-The principal objective of the Cell is to provide investors with access to WestBridge Investments, with the initial investment being made in WestBridge SME Fund LP, please refer to page 2.
+The principal objective of the Cell is to provide investors with access to WestBridge Investments, with the initial investment being made in WestBridge SME Fund LP.
+Following a change in policy by the cell's Custodian, the Cell became uneconomic and accordingly the Directors intend to wind up the Cell and transfer the underlying investments to a more cost effective investment structure.
+Please refer to page 2.